 Despite this major departure from the knights of New Londo, the Brotherhood’s dedication to the darker side of our human nature still puts them in bed with the Dark.
 Aside from their boost to soul absorption when killing, the robes of Nahr Alma’s disciples possess notable resistance to the Dark and curses — fittingly, the set’s unused name was “Dark-despatcher” (闇送り) with connotations of sending victims along a funerary procession.
 Indeed, Gren wears these robes and additionally wields a sickle imbued with the Dark along with hexes.
 There is no denying that worshiping the God of Blood bleeds over into studying the taboo dark arts.
 Naturally, all of these practices put the Brotherhood in direct opposition to the Blue Sentinels, though Gren considers them just more bodies to gut.
 In fact, Nahr Alma’s disciples love looting Tokens of Spite from fallen enemies, proof the hatred and malice they goaded from their victims as they suffered their unjust deaths.
 The fact that these are even required to join the Brotherhood shows that indulging in every dark desire is intrinsic to the covenant.

 This brings questions to Nahr Alma’s identity to the forefront.
 For one, does he even exist?
 Unlike Evlana and Pharis, there is no male character, medial and non-medial alike, who fits the general image of this god.
 The Brotherhood’s items likewise doesn’t leave much evidence to him interacting with his followers.
 For instance, the covenant ring doesn’t actually possess any magical effect.
 As its description reveals, its ability to increase bleeding actually reflects the wearer’s own zeal to be bloodstained — you would have to be that kind of person to willingly take actual part in this cult.
-The original text even reaffirmed this lack of intrinsic power, though this line was removed with the February 15, 2015 update to presumably avoid any confusion with regards to the ring’s game mechanics.
+The original text even reaffirmed this lack of intrinsic power, though this line was removed with the big fix to presumably avoid any confusion with regards to the ring’s game mechanics.
 His covenant similarly doesn’t provide any unique spells attributed to him.
 The fact that the developers cut the Nahr Alma set’s prerelease description referencing his “divine protection” only adds to this notion that he is an idol, contributing nothing to his worshipers’ magic arsenal.

 Hood of Little Greneyn.